Imjin War: Joseon

 Kapsa were elite formations of noble origin.
 Their armor, tujŏng-gap, was brigandine, popular in Manchuria and Mongolia at the time.
 Kapsa were required to have a certain amount of wealth to join, as they were expected to self-fund their operations, including by bringing their own horses.
 To cut costs, Joseon increased its reliance on kapsa, growing the lower ranks, and the number of kapsa increased to 14,000 by 1475.
 Alongside this, however, the standing army, which had a quota, was neglected, resulting in falsely stated troop figures just before the war.

-The Koreans actively deployed their cavalry divisions in action.
-But the terrain was often mountainous, which was not generally suitable for cavalry.
-The farmland tended to have many ditches, and it was often barren and lacked grass essential for feeding the horses.
-In addition, Japanese use of the arquebus at long range and in concentrated volleys negated any possibility of effective cavalry tactics.
-The Korean cavalrymen's primary weapons were bows, with swords and lances holding only subsidiary positions.
+The Koreans actively deployed their cavalry divisions in action, but terrain was often unsuitable for cavalry.
+Farmland tended to have many ditches, and were often barren and lacked grass essential for feeding horses.
+In addition, Japanese use of the arquebus at long range and in concentrated volleys reduced the effectiveness of cavalry.
+The Korean cavalrymen primarily used bows, and only secondarily swords and lances.
 Most cavalry action for the Koreans took place in the Battle of Chungju at the beginning of the war, where they were outnumbered and wiped out by Japanese infantry.

 The standard Korean sword was the hwando, a curved sword shorter and lighter than its Japanese counterparts.
 A uniquely Korean weapon was the flail, consisting of a 1.5 m red-painted hardwood stick acting as the handle for a chain attached to a shaft with iron nails.
 Joseon infantrymen often fought as archers, and a Japanese source from 1592 commented that Koreans were superior as soldiers to the Japanese only in archery, because their bows had a range of 450 m against the 300 m of Japanese archers.